-The dough needs to be made a day in advance, as it has to rest in the fridge for around 10-12 hours or more, or the consistency won’t be very good for rolling the dough out etc. We used a Swedish recipe, modified to fit in with what was available in our cupboard, here in the UK:
+The dough needs to be made a day in advance (or very early in the morning), as it has to rest in the fridge for around 10-12 hours or more, or the consistency won’t be very good for rolling the dough out etc. We used a Swedish recipe, modified to fit in with what was available in our cupboard, here in the UK:

 - 150 g Stork margarine (alt. butter)

 - 1 tbsp of ginger